 Accounts Receivable - Accounts receivable, net of the allowance for credit losses, represents the estimated net realizable value.
-Our primary accounts receivables are due from third-party gift card sales, vendor rebates, restaurant sales made with credit cards, short-term note receivable and franchisees.
+Our primary accounts receivables are due from third-party gift card sales, vendor rebates, restaurant sales made with credit cards and franchisees.
 Provisions for credit losses are recorded based on management's judgment regarding our ability to collect as well as the age of the receivables.
 Accounts receivable are written off when they are deemed uncollectible.